Huanbo-Sun/Haptics-for-Robots-HapDef/README.md

 If you make used of our work, please use the citation information [below](#Citation).

+# Content
  It includes five major parts:
 - Robot's limb design, manufacturing in mechanical aspect.
 - Sensor choice, positioning, assembly, data acquision in mechatronic aspect.
 - Automatic data collection system in application aspect.